zyllluck/CVP/README.md

 -m: The parameter 'm' indicates the grouping for m-fold cross-validation.
 The default value is 3.

--threshold: The parameter 'threshold' is a correlation threshold produced by program 'pcc_threshold.py', the default threshold value is 0.
+-threshold: The parameter 'threshold' is a correlation threshold produced by program 'pcc_threshold.py'.
+A threshold of zero is recommended in the case of small samples, and large samples are retained with node degrees greater than one hundred.

 -infile: The parameter 'infile' indicates the file name for input.
 The input file is a data matrix that each row represents a sample and each column represents a variable.
 The file 'data_example.txt' is an example file for input file.